mcgivrer/karma/src/docs/01-main_class_app.md

 # The main Application class

-The `KarmaApp` class is the main class for our game.
+The `KarmaPlatform` class is the main class for our game.
 It will manage the game loop, and also the display through a windows and the buffered strategy to render this display.

 A `JFrame` component from the Swing java API is used to create a Window.
-The `KarmaApp` will inherit from a `JPanel` component to facilitate the window sizing accordingly to the defined size in the configuration properties file.
+The `KarmaPlatform` will inherit from a `JPanel` component to facilitate the window sizing accordingly to the defined size in the configuration properties file.

 To render the game objects, we will use a buffer strategy to first draw all game objects onto an image buffer, and then